Adapting Segment Anything Model for Power Transmission Corridor Hazard Segmentation: Methodology

 \textbf{Dataset Sources.} ELE-40K dataset is derived from two primary sources: 1) Self-collected dataset: We collected and annotated a total of 22,878 image-mask pairs captured by unmanned aerial vehicles and cameras along transmission corridors.
 2) Publicly available datasets: We extracted and re-annotated data from existing publicly available datasets ~\citep{abdelfattah2020ttplaaerialimagedatasetdetection, towerdetection_dataset, electricpolefull-yxgbo_dataset, cranes-xxz5d_dataset, excavators-cwlh0_dataset}, covering instances such as power lines, insulators, poles and engineering vehicles.
 Combining these two sources, we obtained a total of 31,205 annotated transmission equipment and 12,889 hazards image-mask pairs.

-\textbf{Dataset Construction and Statistic.} The data from public image repositories in ELE-40K are real-world transmission corridor images, capturing diverse operational and environmental conditions.
-To achieve high-quality annotations, inspired by SAM~\citep{kirillov2023segment}, we employ a semi-automated annotation process.
+\textbf{Dataset Construction and Statistic.} The images in ELE-40K are from real-world transmission corridor scenario, capturing diverse operational and environmental conditions.
+To achieve segmentation annotations, inspired by SAM (Kirillov et al., 2023), we employ a semi-automated annotation process.
 The process includes: 1) Manual initial annotating.
 Domain experts annotate images at the pixel level, identifying transmission equipment and potential hazards.
 In the initial stage, we annotated 1,000 image-mask pairs.
 2) We train ELE-SAM with pixel-level annotation from step 1.
 The derived model is then applied to predict initial masks for a new set of 2,000 images, accelerating the annotation process.
 3) Experts manually refine the false positive and false negative regions in the preliminary masks generated in step 2 to ensure annotation accuracy.
 4) We combine the data in step 1 and refined data for retraining ELE-SAM to improve accuracy in subsequent iterations.
 The loop of SAM-assisted labeling, manual refinement, and retraining is repeated until all data is fully annotated.

+Due to annotation cost and the practical requirement that subsequent tasks like distance measurement and risk assessment rely on overall object contours, the hollows between steel wires inside the objects have not been accurately annotated.
+During evaluation, we follow the promptable segmentation paradigm as in HQSeg-44K, where each object is individually segmented based on the given bounding box prompt.
+As modern detectors can provide high-accuracy boxes in real-time, we focus on category-agnostic promptable segmentation.
 Finally, the dataset contains key transmission equipment such as transmission towers, poles, and support structures.
 Frequent hazards encountered during maintenance activities are also included, such as engineering vehicles, bulldozers, cranes, and other heavy machinery.
 To further enhance applicability, high-impact environmental hazards, such as wildfire and smoke, are also included.
 ELE-40K features different imaging condition, including froggy, rainy, and darkness.
 Some examples are shown in Fig.~\ref{eledataset}.
 The detailed instance distribution is illustrated in Fig.~\ref{fenbu}.